-This is the fifth year that Avocados From Mexico presents a commercial spot during the Super Bowl game and also uses social media as a marketing platform in a successful and original way.
+This is the fifth year an Avocados From Mexico Super Bowl ad goes live during the Super Bowl game.
+Aside from this huge marketing move, they also use social media as a marketing platform in a successful and original way.

-In fact, the most-used social media hashtags around the Super Bowl revolve around Avocados From Mexico’s ad, said Brandwatch.
+In fact, the most-used social media hashtags around the Super Bowl revolve around the company’s ad, said Brandwatch.

-During the game, according to Brandwatch, Avocados From Mexico ranked fifth among the top 10 TV commercials which generated the most interest, reaching 16,000 online mentions.
+During the game, according to Brandwatch, the ad ranked fifth among the top 10 TV commercials which generated the most interest, reaching 16,000 online mentions.

 Avocados From Mexico (AFM) is a wholly-owned subsidiary of the Mexican Hass Avocado Importers Association (MHAIA), formed for the purpose of advertising, promotion, public relations, and research for all stakeholders of Avocados From Mexico.